🔼The name Philippi: Summary

 🔼The foundation of Rome

 According to the myth, Rome was founded by Romulus, who killed his brother Remus in the process.
 When they were infants, both of them had been expelled from their sublime house of origin, were dumped in the Tiber, but survived and were raised by a wolf (and a woodpecker).
 Although this story was known by all Romans, it's clearly drawn from older traditions and appears to refer back to the oldest tales of the rise of human civilization.
-In fact, there is as much resemblance between the Biblical story of Noah and the epic of Gilgamesh as there is between the story of Romulus and Remus and that of Cain and Abel (note the expulsion theme, and the detail that Romulus turned into Quirinus, which probably means spear, as does the name Cain; see our article on the name Quirinius).
+In fact, there is as much resemblance between the Biblical story of Noah and the epic of Gilgamesh as there is between the story of Romulus and Remus and that of Cain and Abel (note the expulsion theme that dominates both stories, the act of fratricide, and the detail that Romulus turned into Quirinus, which probably means spear, as does the name Cain; see our article on the name Quirinius).

 In historic reality, Rome began as a city of the Latins; a tribe that occupied territory just south of that of the Etruscans.
 For a long time, these two peoples co-existed but finally the Latins defeated the Etruscans.
 Rome emerged pretty much on the border between the two tribes, or rather in the Latin half of the area of confluence of the two cultures.
 At any rate, Roman culture would remain forever infused by that of the Etruscans, like an unnamed underground.
 According to both Herodotus and Virgil, the Etruscans came from Lydia, the neo-Hittite empire that once covered modern Turkey.
 Lydia's capital was Sardis, which is one of the seven cities to which John the Revelator addressed his message.